-This revelation seems to have spurred on a new philosophy emphasizing the importance of including the so-called ‘good’ fats in our diet.
+This revelation seems to have spurred on a new philosophy emphasizing the importance of including the so-called “good” fats in our diet.
 But before you go back to eating full-fat yogurt, bacon and steak, you should know there’s one other factor that can dictate whether you will benefit from including or eliminating dietary fats: Genetics.

-Some studies show that replacing saturated fats in your diet with polyunsaturated ‘good’ fats can drastically reduce the risk of cardiovascular disease.
-But there’s also research that indicate some saturated fatty acids, like those in dark chocolate (stearic acid) and coconut oil (lauric acid), don’t affect cholesterol levels at all.
+Some studies show that replacing saturated fats in your diet with polyunsaturated “good” fats can drastically reduce the risk of cardiovascular disease.
+But, research also shows that some saturated fatty acids, like those in dark chocolate (stearic acid) and coconut oil (lauric acid), don’t affect cholesterol levels at all.
 Most experts agree, as with every other component of a balanced diet, saturated fats should be consumed in moderation.

 One of these proteins, called apolipoprotein A2, is encoded by the APOA2 gene.
-People with a version of the APOA2 gene called rs5082 who consume more saturated fats tend to have a higher body mass index and an increased risk for obesity.
+People with a version of the APOA2 gene called rs5082 who consume more saturated fats tend to have a higher body mass indices.
+They are also at an increased risk for obesity.
 This variant has no impact on the body weight of people who eat a balanced diet.

 The precise link between APOA2, saturated fats and obesity is not clear.
 However, several studies have touched upon a possible explanation.

 In one study, people with the altered version of APOA2 were more likely to eat more, engage in behaviors that would hinder weight loss, like skipping meals, and had more of the hunger hormone ghrelin.
 All of these changes may be attributed to people with rs5082 having less APOA2 protein.